How to understand and reduce failed payments

 4. Payment declined by the customers’ issuing bank due to insufficient funds, high risk score or other reasons

-A payment’s risk and likelihood to be accepted by issuing bank is also influenced by:
+A payment’s risk and likelihood of being accepted by the issuing bank are also influenced by:

 • The nature of your business (e.g. industry, location)